-We have incurred net losses in each year since our inception in 1992, including net losses of \$789.6 million for the year ended December 31, 2019.
-As of December 31, 2019, we had an accumulated deficit of \$2.28 billion.
+We have incurred net losses in each year since our inception in 1992, including net losses of \$618.7 million for the year ended December 31, 2020.
+As of December 31, 2020, we had an accumulated deficit of \$2.90 billion.
 The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to generate revenues.
 We have devoted significant financial resources to research and development, including our clinical and preclinical development activities, which we expect to continue for the foreseeable future.
 To date, we have financed our operations primarily through the sale of equity securities and, to a lesser extent, through collaboration agreements and grants from governmental agencies and charitable foundations.
-We do not expect to generate any product revenues until the first half of 2020 from ZYNTEGLO in the European Union for the treatment of adult and adolescent patients with TDT who do not have a β^0/β^0 genotype.
+We do not expect to generate any product revenues until we recognize revenue from the sale of ZYNTEGLO in the European Union for the treatment of adult and adolescent patients with TDT who do not have a β^0/β^0 genotype, and we do not expect to generate meaningful product revenues until our conditional marketing approval for ZYNTEGLO is renewed.
 Following marketing approval, our future revenues will depend upon the size of any markets in which our product and any future products have received approval, and our ability to achieve sufficient market acceptance, reimbursement from third-party payers and adequate market share for our product and any future products in those markets.